top of page

 Route of day 12

 Height profile of day 12.
 It is clear we cycled uphill over 100 km to the top of the Brenner pass.
-It wasn't a gradual climb, we continued going up and downhill, which made it much tougher.
+It wasn't a gradual climb, we continued going up and downhill, which made it much more challenging.